AdamCoscia/Conversational-VUI/README.md

 Test out the system here: <https://adamcoscia.github.io/sections/projects/Conversational-VUI/index.html>

+**NOTE**: Certain libraries that were used to build this tool (described below) only work on Chrome, Edge, and Safari browsers.
+Please open the link above using one of these browsers.

 ## Setup

 You will need an active internet connection to use the tool locally.